kevingosse/kevingosse.github.io/content/posts/2020-11-05-accessviolation-in-objectnative-islockheld-part-1-of-2.md

 title: AccessViolation in ObjectNative::IsLockHeld (part 1 of 2)
 subtitle: Investigating a crash in a .NET application, caused by an AccessViolationException when inspecting the state of a lock
+summary: Investigating a crash in a .NET application, caused by an AccessViolationException when inspecting the state of a lock.
 date: 2020-11-05
 description: ""
 tags: